 In the past, the textile industry in the region was highly secretive and siloed.
 Now, members in the CTD gather twice a year, tour each others’ factories, and work together toward common goals.
 Each manufacturer brings their own wealth of knowledge and experiences, and the framework facilitates the sharing of those resources.

 What did it take to build that spirit of trust?
 Libby identifies time and transparency as key ingredients in the process.
-Clear communication over time allowed the member organizations to build a “sphere of trust.”
+Clear communication overtime allowed the member organizations to build a “sphere of trust.”
 Moreover, providing a strong foundation and putting management in the members’ hands proved critical: the CTD is member-governed.
 Starting from a core group of 6 businesses, the district has grown to now include around 12 entities working together under a mutually-agreed set of bylaws.

 The CTD sees a strong opportunity in member ownership as well as member government.
-One of the member organizations, Opportunity Threads, has organized as a worker-owned cooperative and two others are looking to transition to cooperative ownership.
+One of the member organizations, Opportunity Threads, has organized as a worker-owned cooperative, and two others are looking to transition to cooperative ownership.
 “Cooperative ownership roots wealth and equity in our community.
 Our community was so devastated after NAFTA.
 We would not have voted to send our jobs overseas.
 We want to show our children they can buy a house with a manufacturing job and send their kids to college on equity.”

 The CTD balances strength and nimbleness: they pivoted from apparel production to helping address the personal protective equipment (PPE) shortages seen nationwide due to Covid-19.
-Working with the Appalachian Regional Commision, the CTD secured funding for material inventory and activated its ecosystem of manufacturers.
+Working with the Appalachian Regional Commission, the CTD secured funding for material inventory and activated its ecosystem of manufacturers.

 Each week they are now producing around 50,000 masks and between 10,000-20,000 gowns, keeping staff employed throughout the process.
 As of June 11, they had produced nearly 340,000 units of PPE in about 80 days and saved 60 jobs.
-One of CTD’s clients is the Cooperative Home Care Associates, which is the largest cooperative in the United States with over 1,000 members offering home care visits throughout New York City.
+One of CTD’s clients is the Cooperative Home Care Associates, which is the largest cooperative in the United States, with over 1,000 members offering home care visits throughout New York City.

 Libby attributes much of the recent success to the trust they have fostered.
 “I can’t be thankful enough for the community we’ve built over the last 10 years, which has allowed us to activate a robust and effective response.
 It came from the relationships and trust we already had in the community.”